EmceeCiao/mako-fast-reads/doc/read_only_fast_path.md

 - **Objective:** Allow transactions that *turned out* to be read‑only (no writes) to use the fast read‑only path even if they were not explicitly started as read‑only, without breaking existing semantics.

 - Rationale:
-  - Today, only transactions that are explicitly marked read‑only (e.g., via `TXN_FLAG_READ_ONLY` → `Sto::start_read_only_transaction()`) can use `try_commit_read_only()`.
-  - Many workloads may have transactions that are “incidentally” read‑only (no writes performed) but are not flagged as such up front.
+  - Many workloads have transactions that are “incidentally” read‑only (no writes performed) but are not flagged as such up front.
-  - We can increase coverage of the fast path by **auto‑promoting** such transactions to the read‑only fast path at commit time, as long as we preserve all invariants (snapshot selection, safety checks, follower gating).
+  - We increase coverage of the fast path by **auto‑promoting** such transactions to the read‑only fast path at commit time, as long as we preserve all invariants (snapshot selection, safety checks, follower gating).

 - Tasks:
   - Extend `Transaction::commit()` and/or `Sto::try_commit()` to: